moiph/ub3r-b0t-docs/articles/commands.md

 ```

 ## role
 Allows a user to self assign a role (or remove it).
 Configure available roles in the admin panel.
-(Discord)

 `.role rolename` `.derole rolename`